clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 spacetime publish silly_demo_app
 ```

-When you publish your module, a database named will be created with the requested tables, and the module will be installed inside it.
+When you publish your module, a database named `silly_demo_app` will be created with the requested tables, and the module will be installed inside it.

 The output of `spacetime publish` will end with a line:
 ```text